 The process in condition 10.2 must be repeated until the Bay of Plenty Regional Council is able to provide written confirmation that the requirements of the applicable condition(s) have been satisfied.

-The consent holder shall provide thirty (30) working days for the SPDAG to provide feedback on the draft Reclamation and Construction Management Plan (condition 11.1) before submitting a final version to the Bay of Plenty Regional Council.

-The consent holder must comply with the certified Management Plan(s) or report(s) at all times.
+The consent holder must comply with the certified Management Plan(s) or report(s) (or any subsequent version amended in accordance with condition 10.5) at all times.

 Process for Amending the Management Plans